WermelingN/WermelingN/README.md

 ### Hi there, I'm Nick - 👋

-## I'm a Job Placement Specialist and Chess Enthusiast.
+## I'm a Talent Collector, Motivator, and Chess Enthusiast.

 - 🔭 Currently collaborating on a startup 🚀
 - 💼 I help people find jobs in tech 💻